kmacoskey/taal/README.md

 fmt.Println("address: %s", outputs["address"])
 ```

-### Terraform Plugins
+#### Plugins

-In default usage, terraform init downloads and installs the plugins for any providers used in the configuration automatically.
+In default usage, `terraform init` downloads and installs the plugins for any providers used in the configuration automatically.
 In automation environments, it can be desirable to disable this behavior and instead provide a fixed set of plugins already installed on the system where Terraform is running.
 This then avoids the overhead of re-downloading the plugins on each execution, and allows the system administrator to control which plugins are available.

 ```go
 t.PluginDir('/location/of/terraforom/plugins')